Ramphastidae – Aracari, Toucans & Toucanets

 A structural complex probably unique to toucans involves the modification of several tail vertebrae.
 The rear three vertebrae are fused and attached to the spine by a ball and socket joint.
 Because of this, toucans may snap their tail forward until it touches the head.
 This is the posture in which they sleep, often appearing simply as a ball of feathers, with the tip of the tail sticking out over the head.

-There are, according to the IOC, 43 species of Toucans and Toucanets & Aracaris in the family Ramphastidae; they are:
+There are, according to the newly (2025) combined AviList, thirty-seven species of Toucans and Toucanets & Aracaris in five genera in the family Ramphastidae.
+They are:

 Emerald Toucanet Aulacorhynchus prasinus